-Andrew started More than 90 Minutes in 2001.
+Andrew Milne started More than 90 Minutes in 2001.
 He has written for numerous publications and online about Celtic.
-One of his essays featured in Celtic Minded 2 and he is a former newspaper columnist with the Daily Ireland and the man behind celticfanzine.com.
-He is host of Celtic AM pre-match events at Malone’s in Glasgow on match days and follows Celtic Home & Away.
+He is a former newspaper columnist with the Daily Ireland and the man behind celticfanzine.com.
+He is host of the Celtic Soul Podcast & Celtic AM pre-match events at Malone’s in Glasgow on match days and follows Celtic Home & Away.
 He is a season ticket holder for Celtic FC and the Republic of Ireland.
 He is also P.R.O. of St. Margaret’s CSC, a member of the Celtic Trust and the Celtic Graves Association.
 When not following Celtic he spends his time DJing.
 Monday to Friday he works as Managing Director of Milne Media and Events Ltd, which he founded in 2016.

 John Fallon has been writing for this Celtic fanzine since 2002.
 The original Holy Goalie has won every honour with Celtic and played his part in the greatest ever era in the history of the famous Glasgow Celtic.
 John is ever present at Celtic games home and away and at Celtic supporters functions.